- Opportunities to Obtain Payor Input

 Preference for enrollment in Parallel Review is given to devices that meet all the following criteria:

-- The manufacturer intends to meet jointly with FDA and CMS using FDA's Pre-Submission program or other mechanisms that allow for meetings of the three parties to gather and incorporate feedback about the design and analysis of their pivotal clinical trial to support a marketing application and a National Coverage Determination.
+- The manufacturer intends to meet jointly with FDA and CMS using FDA's Q-Submission program or other mechanisms that allow for meetings of the three parties to gather and incorporate feedback about the design and analysis of their pivotal clinical trial to support a marketing application and a National Coverage Determination.

 - The medical device will require an original or supplemental application for premarket approval (PMA) or the granting of a de novo request;